Breast Weight & Size While Breastfeeding: How To Estimate

 Mother nursing her baby skin to skin.

-How Much Breastmilk Can a Breast Hold?
+How Much Breast Milk Can a Breast Hold?

-The amount of breast milk a breast can hold depends on a mother’s breast milk capacity.
 This number differs from woman to woman, and it can be anywhere between 2.5 and 20.5 ounces.

 The amount of breast milk a breast can hold affects how many times a woman feeds her baby each day.